 Keeping folders and files labeled and placed correctly in the ENV-Drive allows for easy and quick access.
-Maintaining project files and Administrative Records is a requirement.
-Environmental Planners and Technical Specialists are responsible for managing project folders and files.
+Maintaining project files and Administrative Records is everyone's responsibility.
+Environmental Planners and Technical Specialists are responsible for managing project folders and files under their respective supervision.

-Project Template Folders [Default Folder Structure and Labeling Convention]
+Standard Project File Folders (Template) [Default Folder Structure and Labeling Convention]